-One of the best things about fly fishing in southwest Montana is the variety.
-The fishing there is by either floating or wading.
-The weather and scenery were outstanding with temperatures ranging from a very comfortable high 40’s in the morning to the mid 70’s or 80 degrees in the afternoon with low humidity, a welcome relief from southwest Florida’s heat and humidity in August!
+The weather and scenery were outstanding with temperatures ranging from a very comfortable high ’40s in the morning to the mid-’80s in the afternoon with only 15% to 20% humidity, a welcome relief from southwest Florida’s heat and humidity in August!
 In addition to beautiful valleys surrounded by rugged mountains, the wildlife is amazing!
 We saw whitetail deer, moose, pronghorn antelope, bears, hawks, eagles, ducks, geese and sandhill cranes.

-Back in Sarasota, catch and release snook fishing around dock lights and bridges and trout, blues and more on deep grass flats should be good options.
-There should still be some tarpon in the coastal gulf, in upper Charlotte Harbor and areas of Sarasota and Tampa Bay.
-Juvenile tarpon in canals and creeks may also be a good option if you can find them.
+Back in Sarasota catch and release snook fishing around dock lights and bridges and trout, jacks, blues and more on deep grass flats should be good options.
+There should be tarpon in upper Charlotte Harbor and Tampa Bay.
+Juvenile tarpon in canals and creeks may also be a good option.
 You might also find them in a few places mixed with snook in dock lights.